oracle-livelabs/developer/redwood-extensions/saasservice/saasservice.md

 2. Drag and drop the accounts service to the Structure pane and drop it on the **Collection Container**:
 	  ![Image alt text](images/drag1.png)

-	VB Studio can display data in a variety of formats, including various types of forms that let your users modify data.
+	VB Studio can display data in many different formats, including various types of forms that let your users modify data.
 In this case we just want to display data in a table.

 3. In the **Render as** pop-up, choose **Table** (not Table Dynamic, the first option):
 	  ![Image alt text](images/table.png)
 4. Choose the first endpoint, **getMany**, which shows the top object (an account):
 	  ![Image alt text](images/getmany.png)

-	The Add Data dialog displays all the fields that are available for the accounts business object; quite a long list!
+	The Add Data dialog displays all the fields that are available for the accounts business object&mdash;quite a long list!

-5. Use the filter field at the top to locate each of these fields, then click them to add them as columns in our table:
+5. Using the filter field at the top, locate each of these fields, then click each field name to add it as a column in our table:
 	* OrganizationName
 	* CEOName
 	* CurrentFiscalYearPotentialRevenueAmount